iuliaferoli/ADF_workshop/WorkshopInstructions.md

 ![](https://github.com/iuliaferoli/ADF_workshop/blob/master/img/createcontainers.png?raw=true)

-3. Download the rotten tomatoes dataset from [kaggle](https://www.kaggle.com/ayushkalla1/rotten-tomatoes-movie-database/data?select=all_movie.csv)
+3. Download the rotten tomatoes dataset from [the repository](https://github.com/iuliaferoli/ADF_workshop/blob/master/data/all_movie.csv)
-4. Unzip the csv and upload it to the input folder of the data lake (with an easy name)
+4. Upload it to the `input` folder of the data lake (with an easy name)

 ### A.2 Create Azure Data Factory instance in the same resource group
 1. Create an ADF instance [documentation](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal#create-a-data-factory)